 Are you thinking about applying for funding to develop your craft?
 Or have you applied previously and need some guidance?

-This event features short talks by funders including Arts Council England and the Society of Authors alongside writers who have successfully applied for funding.
+This event features short talks by funders including Arts Council England, the Society of Authors and Jerwood Charitable Foundation alongside writers who have successfully applied for funding.
 It will be an opportunity to discover new grants, answer questions and network with fellow writers.

 By day, Martin Reed is head of communications at the Society of Authors, the UK trade union for more than 10,000 writers, illustrators and literary translators.
 The SoA will award more than £400,000 in grants and literary prizes to writers in 2018.